There is no better time to take a road trip than after college graduation.

 If you book your room at the last minute, you can save a significant amount of money.
 After all, for hotels, any amount of money is preferable to leaving a room unbooked for the night.
 Use this to your advantage.
 If you know you will be in a fairly large city for the night, consider holding off on that reservation.
 Instead, wait to book your room until the day of your stay.
 Apps like Hotel Tonight make it easy to search for reduced fares.
 And the app doesn’t just work in the United States either; there are participating hotels in Central and South America, Europe, Australia, and even the Middle East.

 Camp, Couch Surf, and AirBnB

 Pitching a tent can save you a tremendous amount of money over a two-week trip.
 If you intend to extend your travels to last the entire summer, this savings could practically cover the entire cost of your trip.
 If camping isn’t really your thing, other affordable accommodation options include couch surfing and sub-letting from home owners and apartment tenants.
 Services like Airbnb and Couch Surfing make it easy to do the latter, while Reserve America and Recreation.gov are great tools for finding camping sites.
-Many paper maps also include camping sites in their key of attractions, which might be more intuitive than trying to find one via Google.
+Many paper maps also include camping sites and preparation guides in their key of attractions, which might be more intuitive than trying to find one via Google.